 - Geriatrics – primary care

-Post-residency, Adolescent Medicine, Preventative Medicine, Geriatric Medicine, and Palliative Care would be some of the acceptable Fellowship choices.
-Others can be considered.
+Post-residency, Adolescent Medicine, Preventative Medicine, Geriatric Medicine, and Palliative Care are some of the Primary Care fellowships.

-What happens if students choose not to pursue a Primary Care career path?
+Are students required to pursue a Primary Care career path?